 DocuSign offers a variety of products, including its flagship, The Agreement Cloud.
 It offers a large array of document signing services with more than 350 possible integrations via platforms such as Google and Salesforce.
 It can also verify signer identity with ID verification, knowledge-based authentication or SMS authentication.
 DocuSign can track the lifecycle of a document and search and analyze documents in its database.

 AdobeSign offers PDFs and e-signatures all in a single app.
 Some additional features include bulk sending documents that need to be signed by multiple parties, document tracking and the ability to turn PDFs into web and digital forms.
 AdobeSign also integrates with other applications such as Microsoft Word and Google Docs.

 HelloSign allows users to upload documents and create fields where signatures and dates are needed, and then sends an encrypted document out to be signed.
 Templates can be easily created with branding and logos added to documents.
+It is of great use like this website that provides a meaningful logo.
 HelloSign allows for integration with G Suite, Dropbox, and other apps and platforms.

 Digital contracts are another integral legal technology that will help you streamline and grow your clientele and ease existing clients’ legal processes.
 Frequently, clients seeking legal services are already stressed and overwhelmed.
 Removing the need to travel or wait for long periods of time just to sign documents will greatly ease their stress—and yours.

 Digital Reporting Tools